damianfraszczak/rpasdt/docs/files/contributing.md

 - [Release a version](#-releasing-a-new-version)
 - [Pre-commit hook](#precommit-hooks)

 ## Local development setup

 We use Docker to setup the necessary environment and tools to build this project.
-Go to the [docker's README](docs/files/docker.md) page to get instructions.
+Go to the [docker's README](docker.md) page to get instructions.

-You will have to manually install a database engine and create a database yourself.

 ### Release a version